 This is just an example, feel free to modify it if required.

 In the directory, you now need to run the command to create the virtual environment as follows.

 Now, activate the virtual environment.

-You will notice the terminal command line, which now has “venv” to indicate that you are currently working in the virtual environment that has been created.
+Once activated, you will notice the terminal command line, which now has “venv” to indicate that you are currently working in the virtual environment that has been created.

 pip3 install flask